DeemOpen/excord/README.md

 ### Features

-1. Lightweight application, Easy to Setup & Run.
+1. Lightweight application, Easy to Setup & Navigate.
 2. Create Requirements.
 3. Create Testcases.
 4. Create Testplans.
 5. Associate Testcases with Requirements.
 5. Associate Testcases with Testplan for execution.
 6. Reports
-7. REST API's for integration with automation tools
+7. REST API's for integration with automation tools.
+Automation scripts can POST the test results against testcases.
+8. History of changes tracked.
+9. Import & Export to and from Excel.
+10. Assign testcases to tester for execution.
+11. View all test steps on single test run page.
+12. View Execution history on a test plan.
+13. Test plan overall progress, pass rate, time to run visible.
+14. Cut & Paste test cases to different folders.
+15. Requirement coverage analysis
+16. Change in requirement triggers testcase for review and testcases for re-runs

 ### DB Setup